AKC Working Group

 - Availability: Difficult to find

-- Talents: Sledding, carting, weights, jogging, agility, obedience, tricks
+- Talents: Sledding, carting, weights, jogging, agility, obedience, and performing tricks

 Chinooks are shown naturally; coat trimming is severely penalized.
 Health issues include Chinook seizures, digestive issues, hip dysplasia, cataracts, hypothyroidism, and some allergies.
 This breed “blows its coat” (sheds heavily) two times a year and sheds moderately the rest of the year.